TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

             $params['table'] = $table;
             $params['row'] = $row;

-         The resulting title must be written to$params['title']which is passed by reference.
+         The resulting title must be written to $params['title'] which is passed by reference.

          The second argument is a reference to the parent object.

-         **Note** : The function file must be included manually (e.g. include it in your ext\_tables.php file).
+         **Note**: The function file must be included manually (e.g. include it in your ext\_tables.php file).
 When using a class, the preferred way is to declare it with the autoloader.